List of Coronation Street characters introduced in 2010: D.C. Ben Glynn

 Detective Sergeant Ben Glynn (also Detective Constable Glynn) is a police officer investigating the death of Joe McIntyre (Reece Dinsdale) alongside D.S Carr (Joe Duttine).
 Both men believe that Joe was murdered and they believe that his wife Gail (Helen Worth) killed him.
 However, Joe killed himself accidentally in a boating accident while trying to fake his own death.
 The detectives are seen a lot around Weatherfield, particularly when questioning Gail about his death.
 They also question Joe's former employer, Bill Webster (Peter Armitage) who tells them about his financial problems and also question the staff at the medical centre where Joe had broken into the following year while addicted to painkillers.
 When Joe's daughter Tina (Michelle Keegan) starts to suspect Gail, she calls the police and Carr and Glynn arrest her during Joe's wake.
 The detectives question her at the police station and she is later charged with Joe's murder.
 When Gail's son David Platt (Jack P. Shepherd) approaches two witnesses to the case, Glynn and Carr warn him that he may face a prison sentence himself.
 Glynn reappears when it is revealed that he and Carr are working with Gail's cellmate Tracy Barlow (Kate Ford) to try to get more information out of Gail.
 After Gail is found not guilty of the murder charge, both Glynn and Carr inform Tracy of the verdict, bringing an end to her hopes of a transfer to an open prison.

 Glynn reappears seven years later when Ken Barlow (William Roache) is attacked and arrests and questions Ken's grandson, Adam Barlow (Sam Robertson) who is a suspect.
-After being convinced Adam is not the culprit, He and his colleague DS MacKinnon pursue Ken's adoptive daughter, Tracy as a new suspect.
+After being convinced Adam is not the culprit, he and his colleague DS MacKinnon pursue Ken's adoptive daughter, Tracy, as a new suspect.
 After an escaped Rob Donovan (Marc Baylis) confirms Tracy's whereabouts, all charges a dropped.
 Glynn then questions Sinead Tinker (Katie McGlynn) and later Ken's son Daniel Osbourne (Rob Mallard), whose alibi does not stand as the tram ticket he gave Glynn and McKinnon do not correspond.
 He tells them that his story was true but he threw his real ticket away and gave them a substitution to save questioning.
 Daniel is then released.
 Several says later, Glynn and McKinnon re-arrest Adam after Ken recalls Adam's trainers from that night.
 After Daniel confesses, he is arrested but Ken tells the police that he tripped and fell.
 As it is unclear to the police which version of events to believe, both Adam and Daniel are released.

-When Leanne Battersby (Jane Danson) comes to the police to take down Harvey's (Will Mellor) drug ring, he informs her that she may be charged with dealing drugs.
+When Leanne Battersby (Jane Danson) comes to the police to take down Harvey Gaskell's (Will Mellor) drug ring, he informs her that she may be charged with dealing drugs.
 He informs Leanne that the police have been watching the gang for a long time.
 Glynn then asks her to get more evidence on them, so that the police can charge them.